 But making your own isn’t that hard and it doesn’t take long.
 Oh, and it works out to be much cheaper than buying Taco Salad.
 For instance, this recipe will make 4 good sized salads and uses only one pound of ground beef.
 For a thrifty girl like me, that’s a bonus.

 Use a lean ground beef so you don’t have too much fat and liquid in the pan and brown it up with some garlic.
 Once the beef is browned you want to add some seasoning.
 Toasting spices always brings out their flavour so add the dried spices to the beef and heat them well, then add a jar of taco sauce.
 The jarred sauce comes in mild or hot so you can customize the heat level to your liking.
-Building heat in layers works well so for maximum heat use hot taco sauce, cayenne pepper in the seasoning and pickled jalapeños as a topping.
+If you’re feeling extra ambitious, instead of jarred taco sauce you can use crushed tomatoes and add extra spices.

 You can easily substitute packaged taco seasoning if you don’t have the dried spices on hand.
 One package is a bit too much, probably half the package is enough.
 It has thickening agents in it so you may have to add a bit of liquid to the meat sauce if it gets too dry.
 It also has some mystery ingredients and lots of sodium so using real spices is a much better option if you have them on hand.